Music and Ballet School of Baghdad: History

 In 1977, a school production of The Nutcracker was filmed.

 In 1982, the government decreed that the school should be staffed by Iraqi ballet teachers, who were trained in Moscow.

-In 1990, the Iraqi invasion of Kuwait under President Saddam Hussein, the UN Security Council imposed crippling trade sanctions on Iraq.
-The school's four Russian teachers, who were from the Bolshoi Ballet, returned to Russia.
+In 1990, due to the Iraqi invasion of Kuwait under President Saddam Hussein, the UN Security Council imposed crippling trade sanctions on Iraq.
+The school's four Russian teachers, who were from the Bolshoi Ballet, thus returned to Russia.

 The school also suffered during the US 2003 invasion of Iraq, when it was hit by a bomb and looted, and after that, little funding was supplied by the Ministry of Culture.

 In 2005, the organisation Creative Learning reported on an institution called the "Baghdad Conservatory of Ballet and Music".

 In 2014, the school had around 500 students; however, many girls left when they turned 12 or 13, because of parents' objections on religious grounds to the girls being held by boys.

 In 2015, US$10,000 was donated to the Ministry of Culture for the school by the British embassy in Baghdad, after the ambassador had attended a school ballet performance; however, the school did not receive any of it.

 In March 2016, Associated Press reported that the school was facing financial difficulties owing to the government's budgetary crisis.
 From 2019, students started having to pay $200 for the six years of primary school education.
 Fees were deliberately kept low so that poorer children could continue to attend.